 - Balsamic Glaze to serve optional

-Place another layer on top and repeat with the oil, cheese and pepper until you have 3 layers.
+- Place another layer on top and brush with oil, cheese and pepper until you have 3 layers.

 My Blue Cheese Puff Pastry Tarts are an elegant Savoury Appetiser, that is complimented perfectly with a glass of bubbles!